 Say Goodbye to Credit Card Debt with a Personal Loan

 Another option for getting rid of credit card debt is taking out a small personal loan.
-Consolidating your credit card debt by taking out a small personal loan can result in a lower interest rate or more manageable monthly payments.
+Consolidating your credit cards to a lower interest rate with a debt consolidation loan could help you get out of debt sooner.

 Not only do you avoid dealing with creditors and settlement agencies, but using a personal loan to pay off your credit cards can potentially lead to a better credit score in the long run.
 A personal loan can also provide additional benefits.
 For example, you’ll be building your credit score as you continue to make on-time payments and use the personal loan to reduce your credit card debt burden.
 And you’re avoid putting it at risk by turning to a settlement agency, ignoring your credit card debt, or by declaring bankruptcy.